While state moves to Phase 3, local pastor chooses to keep doors closed to protect congregation from COVID

 SHREVEPORT, La.
-(KTAL/KMSS) – March 7th is the first Sunday that churches across the state could fellowship & worship together in person after nearly a year.
+(KTAL/KMSS) – Sunday was the first day in months that churches across the state were allowed to worship together in person after nearly a year of coronavirus restrictions that limited the size of gatherings, but the pastor of one Shreveport church is not ready to open the church doors wide just yet.

-But Dr. Theron Jackson, pastor of Morning Star Baptist Church, said he is keeping his church doors closed as a precaution until COVID-19 numbers are no longer threatening.
+Morning Star Baptist Church Pastor Dr. Theron Jackson said Sunday he is continuing to take extra precautions until he can be sure COVID-19 is no longer a serious threat to the most vulnerable in the community.

 “This virus spreads in social environments and the church is a social environment,” Jackson said.